Isurunc/CypressE2ETest_GHActions/readme.md

 4. Open Cypress: npx cypress open
 5. In the Cypress Test Runner, click on the test file (daftSearch.ts) to run.

+## Notes
+- I have registered a Gmail user and completed the scenario as a registered user
+- Followed page object design pattern
+- CI/CD pipeline is set up inside same repo using GitHub Actions which runs on each push.
+You can navigate to "Actions" tab and observe it.

 ## Project Structure